yoonjonglyu/custom-swipe/packages/vue-custom-swipe/README.md

 # vue-custom-swipe

-vue-custom-swipe is light and simple custom Vue library.
+vue-custom-swipe is light and Headless Vue library.
 Basic Swipe and Infinite Scroll Swipe are provided as components and composable.
 use querystring remember item index.
 [demo](https://yoonjonglyu.github.io/custom-swipe/)